abatowsoftware/abatow-basic/README.md

 5. **Cast votes**
    Voters authenticate and cast ballots privately.

-6. **End election & export results**
+6. **End election & print results**
-   Final tallies are calculated and can be exported as files.
+   Final tallies are calculated.
+Print the result page or save as pdf.

 ---